Journal of Italian Philosophy

 Describing our subject matter as ‘Italian Philosophy’ might be taken to be a succinct way of summarising all of these topics, whilst also allowing the question of nationality and national traditions in Philosophy to be raised.

 We are looking for articles and translations of around 8000 words, on any topic relating to Italian Philosophy, but, since this is an online journal, we see no need strictly to insist upon such limits.
 Ideally, the text would be referenced in the Harvard style, and formatted according to English, rather than American English, conventions, but conformity with this is not necessary in the first instance.
-All submissions will be peer-reviewed, and we hope to provide authors with a response within three weeks.
+All submissions will be peer-reviewed, and we hope to provide authors with a response within a month, ideally.

 Please send all submissions, proposals for special issues, and any questions you might have to the General Editor, Michael Lewis: email@example.com